beginning of content

 • Your cervix is the muscular channel or opening that runs from your uterus (womb) to your vagina.

-• From conception until just before birth, your cervix protects your growing baby.
-It helps to keep them safe and secure in your uterus.
+• From conception until just before birth, your cervix protects your growing baby by helping to keep them safe and secure in your uterus.

-• Your cervix undergoes dramatic changes during labour in a process known as ‘effacement’ or ‘ripening’.
+• Your cervix undergoes changes during labour in a process known as 'effacement' or 'ripening'.

-• During labour your cervix dilates (opens) so that your baby can be born.
+• During labour your cervix dilates (opens) to 10cm so that your baby can be born.

 What is the cervix?

-Your cervix is the muscular channel or opening that runs between your uterus (also known as the womb) and your vagina.
+Your cervix is the muscular channel that is part of the female reproductive system.
+It is an opening that runs between your uterus (also known as the womb) and your vagina.

 Illustration showing the female reproductive system.